kubestellar/kubestellar/docs/content/direct/examples.md

 This document shows some simple examples of using the release that contains this version of this document.
 See also [the doc about using an existing hosting cluster and multi-machine scenarios](hosting-cluster.md) for considerations for different scenarios.
 For historical examples, see [our blog posts](https://medium.com/@kubestellar/list/predefined:e785a0675051:READING_LIST).

+Each example scenario concludes with instructions on how to undo its effects, restoring the state established by [the common setup](#common-setup) so that it is easy to run through several scenarios without having to repeat the common setup.

 There are also end-to-end (E2E) tests that are based on scenario 4 and an extended variant of scenario 1.
 These tests normally exercise the copy of the repo containing them (rather than a release).
 They can alternatively test a release.
 See the e2e tests (in `test/e2e`).
 Contributors can run these tests, and CI includes checking that these E2E tests pass.
 These tests are written in `bash`, so that contributors can easily follow them.

 ## Prereqs